huynhtran1509/StreamHub-iOS-CommentStream-App/README.md

 ## License

+Copyright (c) 2015 Livefyre, Inc.

-This software is licensed under the MIT License.
+Licensed under the MIT License

-The MIT License (MIT)

-Copyright (c) 2013-2015 Livefyre

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in